|

 Glistening in its reflected joy.

-The cloud imperceptibly transforms its multi-dimensional halo of
+The cloud imperceptibly transforms its multi-dimensional halo of light,

 Entrancing the souls of children and dreamers.